 What is work burnout?

-Burnout is now recognised as a medically defined condition.
-Pre May 2019, many experts believed that other medical conditions were to blame, such as depression or anxiety.
-Fortunately, that is no longer the case and burnout now describes an acute state of physical or mental exhaustion where even simple tasks feel like climbing a mountain for an affected employee.
+Fortunately, that's no longer the case and burnout is now commonly described as an acute state of physical or mental exhaustion.
+In burnout, even simple tasks feel like climbing a mountain for an affected employee.
 A worker may also feel like they’re losing their personal identity, or feeling helpless as to why they can't accomplish as much as they used to.

 Burnout can occur as a result of long-term stress at work or if a worker has failed to get the results they expected at work, leaving them feeling as if all they effort they put in wasn’t worth it.

 Ironically, according to Mind Tools, work burnout usually occurs in people who initially shine very brightly, love their work, care deeply and do a fantastic job.
-But anyone can become exhausted and although this can be overcome with rest, there is also a deep sense of disillusionment which people who are more cynical about their job in the first place are less likely to feel.
+But anyone can become exhausted - and although this can be overcome with rest, burnout can also cause a deep sense of disillusionment (which people who are more cynical about their job in the first place are less likely to feel).

-There are a number of symptoms you can look for that indicate burnout, and these include:
+There are a number of additional symptoms of burnout that you can look out for:

 If you have staff suffering from burnout it can affect their performance, which in turn can affect company performance and productivity.
 Therefore, it’s important to take a proactive approach and tackle burnout before it becomes chronic.
 Here are 6 tips on preventing work burnout.